cyrenajs/cyrena/README.md

 ### Static VDOM composition

 We've seen the default import above named `withPower`, but let's forget that for now.
-Powercycle's core utility is the `powercycle` function, which takes 3 arguments, and returns a regular Cycle.js _sinks_ object.
-(Don't pick on the name `powercycle`; at the end of the day, you won't even need to use this function.)
+Cyrena's core utility is the `cyrena` function, which takes 3 arguments, and returns a regular Cycle.js _sinks_ object.
+(Don't pick on the name `cyrena`; at the end of the day, you won't even need to use this function.)

 1. The first argument is a static VDOM, which can contain streams and other components (even inline components!
 We'll see them later).
 1. The second argument is the sinks object, which contains all of the sinks for the current component, _except the view_.
-1. The third argument is the sources object which Powercycle will pass to the components during the VDOM traversal.
+1. The third argument is the sources object which Cyrena will pass to the components during the VDOM traversal.

 Let's see a basic example of an atomic component: